 Hurrah!
 So the good news is that emissions are not growing nearly as fast as IPCC assessments have indicated, according to the authors of the study.
 The IPCC is not using the most accurate and up-to-date climate scenarios in its planning and policy recommendations.
 The research recommends that these policy-relevant scenarios should be frequently re-calibrated to reflect economic crashes, technological discoveries, or other real-time changes in society and Earth’s climate.

 The IPCC was established in 1988 and provides policymakers around the globe with regular research-based assessments on the current and projected impacts of climate change.
 Its reports, the sixth of which is due out in 2022, play an instrumental role in shaping global climate policy.

-However, the researchers are quick to warn that their study does not suggest that people can let their guard down when it comes to addressing climate change.
-No matter what the scenario is, the only way to get to net zero emissions as a society is to dramatically reduce carbon dioxide emissions from our energy sources.
+The researchers are quick to warn that their study does not suggest that people can let their guard down when it comes to addressing climate change.
+No matter the scenario, the only way to get to net zero emissions as a society is to dramatically reduce carbon dioxide emissions from our energy sources.

-Today, per unit cost (of solar power) has come down to less than Rs 2 from Rs 12-13 earlier and are likely to head lower.
+Today, per unit cost (of solar power) has come down to less than Rs.
+2 from Rs.
+12-13 earlier.
 Switching to renewable sources of energy is not only cost efficient and best for the environment but also great for the energy security of a country.
-In other words it makes a country ‘Atmanirbhar’ (Self sustained).
+It makes a country ‘Atmanirbhar’.